all-in-one-of/snippets/CG_Formats.md

 HDR high precision 32F

 ### Compression game:

-- DXT1 works on RGB data.
-Technically DXT1 supports 1 bit of alphaDXT1 compresses color information into 4 bits per pixel, and has a maximum color resolution of 16 bits (as old VGA adapters.)
-- DXT3 & DXT5 also provide an alpha channel (only 4 bits), however DXT5 is considered the better of the two.
-- DXT5 uses DXT1 for the color part, but adds another 4 bits per pixel of alpha.
-This gives you better transparency.

-BPTC is a 3:1 compression format, RGB, 8BPP
-DXT1 is a 6:1 compression format, RGB, 4BPP
-DXT5 is a 4:1 compression format, RGBA, 8BPP
-RGTC1 is a 2:1 compression format, 1 channel only, 4BPP

 Unreal | Compression | ---  | ---
 --- | ---  | ---  | ---